 What is Temporary Cap & Its Uses?

-A temporary cap is a tooth-shaped cover that is used for few weeks until you get a permanent cap.
+A temporary cap is a tooth-shaped cover that is used for a few weeks until you get a permanent cap.
 It restores the function and appearance of your broken tooth and protects it from damage.
 Temporary caps can be made at the dental office or lap from materials like acrylic-based materials or composite.

 Benefits of Temporary Cap for a Broken Tooth